MontgomeryLab/tinyRNA/START_HERE/TUTORIAL.md

 > You may use relative or absolute paths in these configuration files.
 If you use relative paths, they will be evaluated relative to the file that contains them.
 This allows you to store these files in separate locations and more flexibly organize your project.

 ### Paths
 Next, open the Paths file.
-Verify that `samples_csv` and `features_csv` point to their corresponding files.
 This is where you will provide inputs for `bowtie-build` if you do not already have bowtie indexes for your project.
+Also verify that `samples_csv` and `features_csv` point to their corresponding files.

 ### Features and Samples Sheets
 Finally, the Samples Sheet and Features Sheet will need to be filled out with information about your library files and the selection rules for the features you wish to count.
 These files should be edited with a spreadsheet editor such as Microsoft Excel or LibreOffice Calc.